-What is Property Plant and Equipment (PP&E)?
+Meaning of Property Plant And Equipment (PP&E)?

 INC Corp. owns machinery with a gross value of $ 10 million.
-Accumulated depreciation recorded so far was at $5 million.
+Accumulated depreciation recordedAccumulated Depreciation RecordedThe accumulated depreciation of an asset is the amount of cumulative depreciation charged on the asset from its purchase date until the reporting date.
+It is a contra-account, the difference between the asset's purchase price and its carrying value on the balance sheet. so far was at $5 million.
 Due to the wear and tear of the machinery, the company purchased new equipment at the cost of $ 2 million.

 Net PPE = $ 7 Million ($ 10 Million+ $ 2 Million – $ 5 Million)

-Property plant and equipment PP&E that qualifies for recognition shall be measured at its cost.
+PP&E that qualifies for recognition shall be measured at its cost.
 The initial cost may include the following:

-- Employee costs directly attributable to construction or acquisition of PP&E; the cost of site preparation; initial delivery and handling costs; installation and assembly costs; the cost of testing assets’ functionality; professional fees, etc.
+- Employee costs directly attributable to construction or acquisition of PP&E; the cost of site preparation; initial delivery and handling costs; installation and assembly costs; the cost of testing assets’ functionality; professional fees, etc.;

-- Subsequent cost or capital expenditure to PP&E can be added to PP&E if the investment is made either in updating and maintaining existing equipment or purchasing new additional equipment.
+- Subsequent cost or capital expenditureCapital ExpenditureCapex or Capital Expenditure is the expense of the company's total purchases of assets during a given period determined by adding the net increase in factory, property, equipment, and depreciation expense during a fiscal year. to PP&E can be added if the investment is made either in updating and maintaining existing equipment or purchasing additional equipment.

 - A lorry has been acquired on rent and used by the business for transporting anything and not specifically obtained for this asset.